 My First Real Beta Reader

 I don’t have a mum, so I sent it to the only published author I knew at the time, and only because she asked me to.
 She was less enthusiastic than Mum, and a whole lot more helpful.
-Over the last three years, Emma and I have revised and edited that book many times, with feedback from betas and occasional gems of feedback from agents we’ve queried.
+Over the following three years, Emma and I revised and edited that book many times, with feedback from betas and occasional gems of feedback from agents we’ve queried.
 It is now a very, very much better, and shorter, book, and hopefully one day it will be published.

 Betas are important, but getting the best out of them can be tricky.